-It’s Not Too Late to Lose the Weight!
+It’s Not Too Late to Reap the Benefits of Having a Healthy Weight

 There are over 50 obesity-related conditions.
 Included in that list are heart disease, stroke, type 2 diabetes and certain types of cancer, some of the leading causes of what the CDC calls preventable, premature death.
-Furthermore, the CDC estimates the US medical cost of obesity for 2008 was $147 billion; noting the medical cost for the medically obese patient was $1,429 higher than those of normal weight.
+Furthermore, the CDC estimates the US medical cost of obesity for 2019 was $173 billion; noting the medical cost for the medically obese patient was $1,861 higher than those of normal weight.
+For those with severe obesity, the excess cost was $3,097!

-Additionally, obesity can actually speed up normal processes of aging such as atherosclerosis, a condition involving arterial plaque buildup inside arteries, increasing the risk of heart attacks and strokes.
-Dr. Thomas Barber, associate professor at the Warwick Medical School in Coventry, England, told TODAY:
+Additionally, obesity can speed up normal processes of aging such as atherosclerosis, a condition involving arterial plaque buildup inside arteries, increasing the risk of heart attacks and strokes.
+Dr. Thomas Barber, associate professor at the Warwick Medical School in Coventry, England, and an author of a retrospective study conducted in the UK stated:

 Despite this, there is a misconception that senior adults are less able to lose weight.
 There is a “perceived lack of motivation” as well as a belief that seniors may be “too frail” to exercise.
 Doctors may not send older patients to weight-loss programs and if referred, they may be reluctant to go, thinking that the programs are not suitable for them.